ysBach/SNU_AOpython/_build/html/_sources/chaps/python_prep/99-HW_astropy-fits.md

 1. Set ``fpath`` as the path to the file.
 * Hint: ``fpath = allfits[<an int>]``
-2. Set ``hdul`` as an HDUList object of that file.
+2. Set ``hdul`` as an HDUList object in that file.
    * Hint: ``hdul = fits.open(?)``
-3. Print out the information of the ``hdul``.
+3. Print out the information for the ``hdul``.
    * Hint: ``hdul.info()``
 4. How many header keywords are there in the 0-th extension of ``hdul``?
-5. Print out the header of the 0th HDU.
+5. Print out the header of the 0-th HDU.
    * Hint: ``hdul[0].?`` or ``hdul["PRIMARY"].?``

 6. From the header, what is the header keyword for [1 point each]:
-   1. the start of the exposure
+   1. The start of the exposure
-   2. the filter used
+   2. The filter used
-   3. the object observed
+   3. The object observed
-   4. the longitude of the observatory
+   4. The longitude of the observatory
    * Hint: No code is needed.
-Also, you may ignore all the ``COMMENT`` and ``HISTORY`` in headers.
+Also, you may ignore all the ``COMMENT`` and ``HISTORY`` in the headers.

 7. Set ``hdr`` as the header of the primary header.
 What is the pixel scale (arcsecond per pixel)?
 Provide a code and result to calculate it from ``hdr``.
    * Hint: ``hdr = hdul[0].?``
    * Find the focal length of the telescope and pixel size from ``hdr``.
 8. From ``PROCESS`` and the ``COMMENT`` after it, what "process" has been done to this file?

 9. Display the data.
-You may use the following code (Tune ``>>FILLHERE<<`` values to make y-axis value increase upwards).
-I intentionally used ``ImageGrid``, which is different from lecture notes so that you can learn different APIs.
+You may use the following code (Tune ``>>FILLHERE<<`` values to make the y-axis value increase upwards).
+I intentionally used ``ImageGrid``, which is different from lecture notes, so that you can learn different APIs.
     ```python
     vv = dict(vmin=1900, vmax=2000)
     fig = plt.figure()